sjsu-interconnect/custom-env/README.md

 ## RL Algorithm
 For this problem, we will be applying a DQN algorithm to test this environment.
 DQN is an off-policy neural-network based method which is strong inspired by Q-learning, taking in a continuous state space and a discrete action space.
 [1]

+We will be using Ray RLlib's DQN implementation for this problem.
 In this problem, although we have a discrete state representation, RLlib only offers DQN as a Q-learning solution.
+We utilized the default parameters for RLlib's DQN algorithm.

 ## Starting State [if applicable]